balderdashy/sails-docs/anatomy/myApp.md

 This is where you should put image files that need to be statically hosted by your app.

-Upon lifting your app, an image called 'omgCat.jpg' could be found at http://localhost:1337/images/omgCat.jpg
+Upon lifting your app, an image called `omgCat.jpg` could be found at `http://localhost:1337/images/omgCat.jpg`

-### More Info

 # myApp/assets/js/app.js
 ### Purpose

-Every time you view a page on your Sails app, a connection between your browser and Sails is made via socket.io .
+Every time you view a page on your Sails app, a connection between your browser and Sails is made via Socket.IO.
 This file is the reason that connection is made.
-It should be treated as an example for working with socket.io + Sails.
+It should be treated as an example for working with Socket.IO + Sails.

-Furthermore, it's a great file to keep and add additional socket.io code in order to keep your socket.io code clean and seperate from your other client-side javascript.
+Furthermore, it's a great file to keep and add additional Socket.IO code in order to keep your Socket.IO code clean and seperate from your other client-side javascript.

-### More Info